-In the early twentieth century, nearly all state prisoners were leased to private companies for hard labor in often deplorable conditions.
-Prisoners were expected to labor from sunup to sundown mining phosphate or turpentine, clearing swamps, harvesting timber, or building roads.
+In the early 20th century, nearly all state prisoners were leased to private companies for hard labor in often deplorable conditions.
+Prisoners were expected to labor from sunrise to sunset mining phosphate, tapping pine trees for turpentine, clearing swamps, harvesting timber or building roads.

 Convicts leased to harvest timber

 - Drobney, Jeffrey A. “Where Palm and Pine Are Blowing: Convict Labor in the North Florida Turpentine Industry, 1877-1923.”
 Florida Historical Quarterly 72.4 (1994): 411–434

 - Mancini, Matthew J. One Dies, Get Another: Convict Leasing in the American South, 1866-1928.
 Columbia: University of South Carolina Press, 1996.